How USDZ Enables New Experiences for ARKit: Part One

 This year’s WWDC was packed with AR-related content.
 Apple singlehandedly pulled the rug from under some of the main AR…medium.com

-In this article, I dispel some myths about the USD(Z) format, talk about how it works with respect to ARKit and point out some nuances which I found while working with it and writing conversion tools for it.
+In this article, I will dispel some myths about the USD(Z) format, talk about how it works with respect to ARKit, and point out some differences which I found while working with it and writing conversion tools for it.
 We will slowly dissect one of the USDZ examples provided by Apple to understand the format when applied to ARKit and QuickLook.

-There’s a ton to cover, so in the next articles of this series I will explain the nuts and bolts of the USD specification and file format from a more generic point of view to enable you to work with it and create USD scenes programmatically via either Python or C++ from any platform, not necessarily a Mac.
+There’s a lot to cover, so in the next articles of this series I will explain the nuts and bolts of the USD specification and file format from a more generic point of view.
+Thus, you can work with it and create USD scenes programmatically via either Python or C++ from any platform, not necessarily a Mac.

 What is USD(Z)?

 an efficient, scalable system for authoring, reading, and streaming time-sampled scene description for interchange between graphics applications.

 Very simply put, USD is what you would call a 3D asset file format with some special additions.
 One of these is the ability to package a USDC file with its textures into a USDZ file for consumption by ARKit and QuickLook.

 What does all this mean for the AR industry and ARKit?

 USDZ files can, for example, be shared via iMessage or you can open them directly from a webpage with Safari: